 What are your risk levels?

-- how long you have to save
+- How long you have to save

-- the lifestyle you want in retirement
+- The lifestyle you want in retirement

-- your personal circumstances
+- Your personal circumstances

-- any other financial commitments you have, such as repaying debt
+- Any other financial commitments you have, such as repaying debt

-Some Retiready investors, for instance those who’ve upgraded to Retiready or who are members of a workplace retirement savings scheme, may see factsheets using different risk ratings, ranging from Minimal to Higher risk.
-To find out what these risk ratings mean click on the ‘Minimal to Higher risk levels’ box below.
+Some Retiready investors, for instance those who’ve upgraded to Retiready or who are members of a workplace retirement savings scheme, may see factsheets using different risk ratings, ranging from minimal to Higher risk.
+To find out what these risk ratings mean click on the ‘Minimal to higher risk levels’ box below.

 Risk level 1